 2. Avoid Stress

-Stress can weaken your immune system, and the holidays and winter activities can be a source of stress.
+Stress can weaken your immune system, and the holidays can be a source of stress.
 Follow our tips for Dealing with Holiday Stress and exercise regularly, get outside, meditate, and get plenty of sleep.

 3. Avoid Antibiotic Overuse